Automattic/jetpack/readme.txt

 = How do I contribute to Jetpack? =

-Easy!
-There are opportunities for developers at all levels to contribute:
+There are opportunities for developers at all levels to contribute.
+[Learn more about contributing to Jetpack](https://jetpack.me/contribute) or consider [joining our beta program](https://jetpack.me/beta).

-* Join our Beta Test group.
-* Give us a hand answering questions in our [support forum](http://wordpress.org/support/plugin/jetpack).
-* Report bugs, with reproduction steps, or post patches on [GitHub](https://github.com/Automattic/Jetpack).

-Learn more (and get detailed instructions) in our [contribute guide](http://jetpack.me/contribute/).

 == Screenshots ==